serverless-mom/jquery-zine/readme.md

 ```

 Try running this code and your browser (or whatever you use to run Javascript) will immediately complain `Uncaught ReferenceError: nombre is not defined`

+But what happens when we use jQuery to find something that doesn't exist?

+`$('.wrong-class').html('<div>new content!</div>')`
+(this code is supposed to find anything with the class `wrong-class` and set its HTML content to be a new div)

+running this code gives us no errors at all, not even a warning that jQuery couldn't set the HTML of the element with `wrong-class` since it found no  matching elements!